Zed-devp/OFDClean/README.md

 ### 3.2 Sense Assignment

-Put the OFDs (OFDs.txt), dataset (data.csv), and ontology with senses (medicine.csv) in the following directory. <br>
+Put the OFDs (OFDs.txt), dataset (data.csv), and ontology with senses (medicine.csv) in the following directory.
 Note: Input data should align with the format in directory. <br>
 ```Bash
 $ ../OFDClean/tree/master/Python/datasets
 ```